The Devil’s Historians: How Modern Extremists Abuse the Medieval Past

 "This is a passionate, accessible, and timely intervention into the deliberate misuse of the Middle Ages to promote hatred and fear.
 The authors meet the challenges of these misuses head on and expose them as such in a style as clear to general readers as it is enlightening for academics.
 The Devil's Historians is necessary reading for our times."

 Douglas Hayes, Lakehead University

 "The Devil’s Historians is a learned study that manages to be both lucid and incisive.
 The book does necessary, ground-clearing work in looking at how the past has been constructed.
 Kaufman and Sturtevant demonstrate their characteristic desire to make the political and historiographical issues behind medieval studies intelligible to the widest possible audience.
-Perhaps the most impressive part of the book is the seamless way the authors move between multiple timeframes (not simply the medieval period and the present day) to chart the complex, paradoxical, baffling and, at times, dangerous repurposing of the past.
+Perhaps the most impressive part of the book is the seamless way the authors move between multiple timeframes to chart the complex, paradoxical, baffling, and at times dangerous repurposing of the past.
 It is a timely and timeless book."